Fatigue & Midlife Metabolism

 Fatigue isn’t failure.
 It’s feedback.

-How the VCC Rebuilds Energy
+How the Vital Clarity Code Rebuilds Energy

 Energy returns in the same sequence the system reorganizes.